UoB-OOP/COMS10017-2022/guides/SETUP.md

 This guide will help you install the following software:

 * Git
-* IntelliJ IDEA Community Edition 2020.3.2 or newer
+* IntelliJ IDEA Ultimate Edition 2020.3.2 or newer
 * Java (JDK) 11 or 17, not anything in between (i.e. not anything older than 11, and not 12~16)

 The general process is to first install IntelliJ (our Java IDE) and then install Java through IntelliJ's user interface.